- Courses Courses

-Those who choose to work in the media world may need to live close to a metropolitan area, while those who choose to work in the film industry may need to live close to Los Angeles or New York.
+Those who choose to work in the media industry may need to live close to a metropolitan area, while those who choose to work in the film industry may need to live close to Los Angeles or New York.
 Other writers need only to have access to a computer.
-There is often strong competition for writing jobs, as they can be creatively rewarding.
-Those who adjust to new mediums in writing may have an advantage over the competition, according to the BLS.
+There is often strong competition for writing jobs, but those who can adapt to new mediums in writing may have an advantage over the competition, according to the BLS.

 |Degree Field||English, journalism, communications or another relevant field|

 |Experience||Little experience for entry-level positions; 1-5 years of experience for technical writers|

 |Key Skills||Strong verbal and written communication skills, persuasive skills, creativity, web programming and blogging software knowledge|

 |Salary (2014)||$67,870 per year (Mean annual wage for professional writers)|

 Source: U.S. Bureau of Labor Statistics

 Bachelor's degree programs in English, journalism or communications offer preparation for this career.
 Programs that focus on specific areas of writing, such as screenwriting or playwriting, are also available.
 Individuals with writing ability and an undergraduate degree in a specific field may consider technical writing training.